nodejs/TSC/MemberExpectations.md

   whenever possible, and taking responsibility for our statements by speaking as much as possible in the first person (.I. statements) rather than in the third person.
-- Collectively and as an individual serve as a role model to demonstrate the highest standards of ethical conduct.

 Finally, the public behavior of members reflects on the Node.js project.
 It is often difficult for those external to the project to separate actions which